-Okay, now that the name thing’s out of the way!
-Despite my fight against restrictive professional identities, calling myself a husband (which I am) and a father (which I am) means a lot to me.
-I’ve been a husband since 2008 and a father since 2019 and appreciate many things about both experiences, foremost that both have pushed me to understand myself and my role in my family and community in all sorts of ways.
+I’ve been a husband since 2008 and father since 2019 and appreciate many things about both roles, foremost that both pushed me to understand myself and my role in the wider community in all sorts of ways.

-After college at Ohio State, I joined the active duty Air Force and spent the better part of a decade deploying across the Western U.S. to bunkers–picture a steel boxcar suspended inside a concrete egg on four giant pneumatic shocks–80 feet below ground with one crew partner.
+After college at Ohio State, I joined the Air Force and spent a decade deploying across the Western U.S. to bunkers–picture a steel boxcar suspended inside a concrete egg on four giant pneumatic shocks–80 feet below ground with a crew partner.
 The two of us stood ready behind one of the world’s most powerful instruments of politics and strategy.
 The job can be busy with daily maintenance, 24/7 security operations, and constant revision to hardware and software.
-Yet despite the significant responsibility and unique heritage, my fellow “missileers” and I grew up in “one of the world’s worst cultures” according to author Daniel Coyle.
+Yet despite the responsibility and unique heritage, my fellow “missileers” and I grew up in “one of the world’s worst cultures” according to author Daniel Coyle.
 In 2014, a select group of the Air Force’s senior leaders directed an overhaul of our profession and to rehabilitate the service’s image of nuclear operations.
 We made some early gains and were on the path to convincing the ‘old guard’ that there was a better way, but it seems what positive momentum we enjoyed early would give way to old patterns of behavior and our persistent failure of imagination.
 As often happens in large organizations and in the face of inertia, we failed to lead.